 Trading in India, case “us->in”:

 The sliding correlation factors are predominantly positive.
-The sliding trading performance lies around zero, but still a bit above which is enough to generate an positive overall trading performance.
+The sliding trading performance lies around zero, but still a bit above, which is enough to generate a positive overall trading performance.

 The following tables show the correlation between the sliding correlation factors and the sliding trading performance: